cyberkaida/reverse-engineering-assistant/DEVELOPER.md

 to ask the extension for information, or the extension to ask the LLM for analysis.

 The `reva-chat` client first locates the running extension, and then gets details of the `reva-server` started by that extension.
-The `/tmp/.reva` directory is used to find running extensions.
+The `/tmp/.reva` (or, on Windows, the `%TEMP%/.reva`) directory is used to find running extensions.

 ## Building the Ghidra extension